armosec/kubecop/demo/README.md

 ## Installation
-To install KubeCop, you need to have a Kubernetes cluster up and running, you can use [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) or [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/).
+To install KubeCop, you need to have a Kubernetes cluster up and running.
+In case you want to test it on your local machine you can use [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) or [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

 After you have a Kubernetes cluster up and running, you can install KubeCop by running the following commands: